Grisou13/travel-log-app/docs/screens.md

 From a ui percpective an icon or something to show the user we can do that would've been great.

+Nota: you can notice an `edit infos` button, this toggels a form that allows you to update and change the title/description/startDate of your trip

 # 3.1 Add a new place

 You can click on the map to add a place if you can't find anything from the text input!